 You don’t have to worry about getting them on your hands, clothing, or the things around you.
-You won’t find traces of them some unexpected place in the house because you brushed against wet paint without knowing it and transferred that color to other parts of the house.
+You won’t find traces of them some unexpected place in the house because you brushed against wet paint without knowing it.

 3. No drying time with colored pencils.

 One of my chief complaints about oil painting was waiting for paint to dry.
-That’s not a concern with colored pencil drawing.
+That’s not a concern with colored pencils.

 4. All those luscious colors!

 What artist doesn’t love color?
 And there are so many!